Skip to content

 George is not the only player requiring acclimation, however.

-Nurse was already tinkering with lineups before George’s injury on Monday, moving veteran guard Eric Gordon into the starting lineup ahead of forward Caleb Martin.
-With Embiid out, Andre Drummond and Guerschon Yabusele have gotten significant run at center during their first four games.
-And rookie sharpshooter Jared McCain received heavy minutes earlier in the preseason, though was not part of Monday’s first-half rotation.
+Nurse was already tinkering with lineups before George’s injury on Monday.
+He moved veteran guard Eric Gordon into the starting lineup ahead of forward Caleb Martin.
+With Embiid out, Andre Drummond and Guerschon Yabusele have gotten significant time at center during their first four games.
+And rookie sharpshooter Jared McCain received heavy minutes earlier in the preseason, though he was not part of Monday’s first-half rotation.

 When George can rejoin that process is to be determined.
 But as the visitors’ locker room cleared out Monday, one word from Kelly Oubre Jr. was fitting.